 - Reduce decision fatigue.
-Stop wasting time on less critical decisions so that you can reserve your energy for more important objectives.
-For instance, every Sunday, plan out your meals and attire for the week.
-The small amount of time this entails helps with other choices throughout the week.
+Stop wasting time on less crucial decisions so that you can reserve your energy for more important objectives.
+For instance, every Sunday, plan out your meals and attire for the week so that you don’t have to make these choices throughout the week.

 - Attend to your own well-being.
 At the minimum, this includes attending to your self-care and using your downtime more wisely.
 For example, unplugging for the weekend and doing something that you enjoy, like camping, visiting a spa, or attending a concert.